fenago/machine-learning-for-finance/lab_guides/Lab_7.md

-Catch -- a quick guide to reinforcement learning {#catch-a-quick-guide-to-reinforcement-learning .title style="clear: both"}
+Catch -- a quick guide to reinforcement learning
 ------------------------------------------------------------------